marymafa/marymafa.github.io/_posts/2018-05-11-things-i-have-learnt-and-built.md

 ### What I have learnt and built

+So far i have learnt :
+ * algorithm
+* javascript
+* some of react nad learning how it works
+*

 ### So far with javascript i have built:

 1. simon game where the user can presented with a random series of button presses, Each time I input a series of button presses correctly, user can  see the same series of button presses but with an additional step, can hear a sound that corresponds to each button both when the series of button presses plays, and when I personally press a button and so on.